codatio/codat-docs/docs/lending/portal/overview.md

 #### Statement format

 Each statement has four levels.
-The fourth level is the original line item (general ledger account) in the company’s accounting package.
+The fourth level is the original line item (general ledger account) in the company’s accounting software.
 The first three levels represent a smart categorization layer that we have applied.
 If you want to change the group that a line item is categorized to, you can do this by following the [instructions for categorizing accounts](/lending/portal/categorization-of-accounts#how-to-categorize-accounts).

 ##### Categorizing debit accounts